Spirals-Team/test4repair-experiments/results/math/53/jGenProg/readme.md

 Nb of EvoSuite Tests: 126

-Nb of Failing EvoSuite Tests: 126
+Nb of Failing EvoSuite Tests: 1

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 129
+Average Nb of EvoSuite Tests: 124.47

-Average Nb of Failing EvoSuite Tests: 2.33
+Average Nb of Failing EvoSuite Tests: 1.08

+Average Nb of Test-adequate patches: 2.83

 ---